-- A. There shall be a minimum ten-foot five-foot setback from all interior property lines.
-Public street frontage setback shall be not less than twenty-five twelve feet from the property line, except that porches, stoops or other transitional structures may encroach up to 8 feet into this frontage zone. - B. Spacing of mobile/manufactured homes. - 1.
-There shall be a space of not less than twenty ten feet between mobile/manufactured homes located side-by-side and parallel. - 2.
-The spacing between mobile/manufactured homes located end-to-end shall be not less than twenty ten feet; provided, however, where the center line, as extended, of one unit does not extend through the adjacent unit, the spacing between the two units shall not be less than ten five feet (See Diagram 17.36.
-040(B)(2)). - 3.
-There shall be not less than ten five feet between any mobile/manufactured home and any cabana, carport or other similar accessory structure related to another mobile/manufactured home nor between any mobile/manufactured home and any permanent structure. - 4.
-The average distance between adjacent angular mobile/manufactured homes shall be not less than twenty ten feet with the closest point being no less than ten five feet (See Diagram 17.36.040(B)(4)). - 5.
-Each site shall be equipped with a storage shed not less than sixty square feet of storage space. - 6.5.
+- A. There shall be a minimum five-foot setback from all interior property lines.
+Public street frontage setback shall be not less than twelve feet from the property line, except that porches, stoops or other transitional structures may encroach up to 8 feet into this frontage zone. - B. Spacing of mobile/manufactured homes. - 1.
+There shall be a space of not less than ten feet between mobile/manufactured homes located side-by-side and parallel.

+- 2. The spacing between mobile/manufactured homes located end-to-end shall be not less than ten feet; provided, however, where the center line, as extended, of one unit does not extend through the adjacent unit, the spacing between the two units shall not be less than-five feet - 3.
+There shall be not less than five feet between any mobile/manufactured home and any cabana, carport or other similar accessory structure related to another mobile/manufactured home nor between any mobile/manufactured home and any permanent structure. - 4.
+The average distance between adjacent angular mobile/manufactured homes shall be not less than ten feet with the closest point being no less than five feet. - 5.
 Each space shall be identified by a number, which shall be displayed with sufficient size and location to be readily visible from the adjacent roadway.

-C. Each mobile/manufactured home shall be serviced by at least one thirty twenty foot wide roadway to provide for two moving lanes of traffic and a four foot delineated pedestrian walkway.
-Where onroadway parking is desired, the roadway width shall be increased accordingly by seven feet for each side of parking stall.
+- C. Each mobile/manufactured home shall be serviced by at least one twenty foot wide roadway to provide for two moving lanes of traffic and a four foot delineated pedestrian walkway.
+Where on-roadway parking is desired, the roadway width shall be increased by seven feet for each side of parking stall. - D. All roadways and parking areas shall be paved with asphalt or Portland Cement Concrete in accordance with the most current version of the city's street standards, or other alternate approved by the Director of Public Works. - E. All street frontage setback areas shall be landscaped and maintained.

-- D. All roadways and parking areas shall be paved with asphalt or Portland Cement Concrete in accordance with the most current version of the city's street standards, or other alternate approved by the Director of Public Works. - E. All street frontage setback areas shall be landscaped and maintained. - F. Landscaping and Fencing.
-A detailed landscape plan shall be required and include: - The location and materials of all fencing. - 2.
+- F. Landscaping and Fencing.
+A detailed landscape plan shall be required and include: - 1.
+The location and materials of all fencing. - 2.
 All plantings including the size, location, species name and method of irrigation. - 3.
 Existing trees or significant plant groupings that are intended to remain. - 4.
 Sight-obscuring buffer between the mobile/manufactured home park and adjacent residential district or commercial district. - 5.
 Perimeter ground cover landscaping consisting of not less than five-foot width and established line of site requirements for driveways and intersections. - 6.
 Individual space landscaping, common areas and open space.
 Sight-obscuring buffer shall consist of opaque material fencing or a solid landscape screen which shall consist of an evergreen or nearly evergreen mixture of shrubs, bushes or trees that produce a dense, sight-obscuring screen at least six-feet in height within three years of planting.
 Berms may be included as a sight-obscuring barrier to a maximum berm height of five feet planted on both sides with evergreen or nearly evergreen shrubs or bushes so that the total height of landscaping and berm will be at least six feet within three years of planting, and the top of the berm plantings form a dense, sight-obscuring screen within the same three-year period.
 Fencing materials, landscaping species and standards shall be consistent with White Salmon Municipal Code (WSMC). - G. Site plan approval is required prior to the initial construction of any mobile/manufactured home park and prior to any substantial changes thereto, or to any existing mobile/manufactured home park.